AramisxOrdonezxCodez/AramisxOrdonezxCodez.github.io/README.md

 ## About

-I’m a Computer Science student at the University of Washington Tacoma, building experience in software engineering, AI, and teaching.
-I enjoy designing full-stack apps, Java games, and AI-driven projects that connect classroom concepts to real problems.
-Recently, I’ve been developing document management systems in Go, full-stack React/Node apps, and collaborating with teams through agile workflows and CI/CD.
+I’m Aramis Ordonez Chavez, a Computer Science student at the University of Washington Tacoma with a minor in Business Data Analytics who loves building reliable backend systems.
+I hava projects that focuses on Go and Node/Express services with PostgreSQL/Supabase, where I design APIs, model data, and keep request flows predictable.
+I care a lot about clean architecture, good logging and error handling, and writing server-side code that’s easy for other developers to understand and extend.

 ---